Programs : Brochure

 With a population of almost 700,000, Athens is a global city with an ancient past.
 The American College of Greece is located in the neighborhood of Aghia Paraskevi, a bustling suburb on the Northeast corner of the Athens basin, where the city begins to slope upward toward Mount Hymettus.
 ACG’s beautiful 64-acre campus is the last vestige of the city before urban development gives way to the Mt.
 Hymettus national forest.
 As a result of its special location, ACG offers members of its community easy access to the attractions of city life as well as some of the most spectacular nature walks in Greece.

 With three schools--the School of Liberal Arts and Sciences, the School of Business and the Frances Rich School of Fine and Performing Arts--26 majors, 40 minors, and over 1,000 courses offered each year, there is a wide variety of subjects to choose from including business, fine arts, humanities, social sciences, communication, environmental studies and more.
-Review a complete course listing and course description on ACG's website.

 The American College of Greece operates a modern Residence Complex just a short walk from campus.
 Students housed in ACG apartments live in a safe, clean, residential environment in a quiet neighborhood with nearby grocery stores, cafés, restaurants and shopping centers.
 Our Residence Complex consists of fully furnished studio, single and double bedrooms in shared apartments.
 Visit ACG's housing page for more information.

-UVA students are required to purchase CISI emergency medical and accident insurance - instructions will be provided upon acceptance.
+Insurance: UVA students are required to purchase CISI emergency medical and accident insurance.
+More information can be found on our insurance page.

 The University of Virginia believes in providing reasonable accommodations for students with documented disabilities on an individual and flexible basis.
 If you believe that you would require adjustments in order to fully participate in this program, please contact the Student Disability Access Center at 434-243-5180 as early as possible in order to begin this dialogue.